Cray-HPE/docs-csm/operations/node_management/Remove_a_Liquid-Cooled_Cabinet_from_a_System.md

 - Knowledge of whether the Scalable Boot Projection Service (SBPS) is operating over the Node Management Network (NMN) or the High Speed Network (HSN).

-- The Slingshot fabric must be configured with the desired topology for the desired state of the blades in the system.
+- The Slingshot fabric must be reconfigured to remove the HSN switches in the target cabinet from the topology.
+Refer to the *HPE Slingshot Administration Guide (S-9007)* for fabric reconfiguration procedures.

 - The System Layout Service (SLS) must have the desired HSN configuration.